GSM | Genitourinary Syndrome of Menopause

 aka Vulval, vaginal, and urinary changes

 TLDR.
 Shifting estrogen levels impact both the tissue and the microbiomes of the vulva, vagina, urethra and bladder, which can lead to vaginal dryness, itching, pain during intercourse, and urinary issues which can all have a significant impact on quality of life.
-You're not alone, nearly 50% of women experience one or some symptoms related to these systems, and concerning changes require treatment or intervention to alleviate pain or discomfort as they are likely to persist or worsen as women move into post menopause.
+You're not alone, over 30% of perimenopausal women and over 50% of postmenopausal women experience symptoms related to these systems (Azman & Hussain, 2022), and concerning changes require treatment or intervention to alleviate pain or discomfort as they are likely to persist or worsen as women move into post menopause.

-As estrogen levels decline, the vaginal walls often thin and lubrication often declines which can both lead to an increased likelihood of painful sex (Tiwari et al, 2025).
+As estrogen levels decline, the vaginal walls often thin and lubrication often declines which can both lead to an increased likelihood of painful sex (Gandhi et al., 2016).
 Lactobacillus are the predominant microbiota in the biome of the vagina before the overall decline in estrogen which begins in perimenopause.
 Once estrogen declines the pH increases (shifts from acidic to alkaline) and the number of lactobacillus decreases, disrupting the bacterial population balance .
 When the balance of the microbiome is out of balance, there is an increased opportunity for pathogenic organisms to take over potentially leading to an increased susceptibility to infections.
-(Mercier et al, 2023)
+(Laniewksi & Herbst-Kralovetz, 2022)

 Women who suffer from urinary changes including symptoms in their urinary tract are 7x more likely to experience painful intercourse and are 4x more likely to have issues becoming sexually aroused.
 The two systems are linked, and treating urinary issues can have significant impacts on sexual health and quality of life.
 (Wasserman & Rubin, 2023)